-Cultural Risk description Risk mitigation

-change

-1. The scale of change is Good communications,

-significant and touches programme management and

-everybody. appropriate leadership.

-2. New skills and knowledge will A learning and development plan,

-be required. and an early start on skills and

-development for implementation

-so that people are ready.

-3. Lack of organisational capacity Create a leadership group around

-to move from business case to implementation with remit to

-implementation. secure resources and start

-implementation work.

-Make decisions around what work

-can stop and communicate them.

-4. Maintaining service delivery Focus specific resources on

-during a period of major delivery, and manage the

-change. improvement within the FSR

-implementation.
+Cultural change Risk description Risk mitigation 1.
+2. The scale of change is significant and touches everybody.
+New skills and knowledge will be required.
+Good communications, programme management and appropriate leadership.
+A learning and development plan, and an early start on skills and development for implementation so that people are ready.
+3. Lack of organisational capacity to move from business case to implementation.
+Create a leadership group around implementation with remit to secure resources and start implementation work.
+Make decisions around what work can stop and communicate them.
+4. Maintaining service delivery during a period of major change.
+Focus specific resources on delivery, and manage the improvement within the FSR implementation.